 The process to become independent began by filing for Texas Non-profit Corporate status and IRS 501(c)3 approval.
 Both were successfully completed in 2007.
 The church and HCA began operating as independent corporations, but remained ministry partners.
 The early focus of the new school board was to create cultural heart change, increase academic rigor, and become financially viable.
 This journey began by establishing leadership changes in the headmaster’s office and rewriting the mission statement to read, “Harvest Christian Academy provides a Christ-centered, educational environment that equips students to develop character, demonstrate competence and discover their calling”.

 During these years, HCA implemented balanced budgets, audited financial statements, facility upgrades, certification requirements for faculty, curriculum reviews, salary and benefit enhancements, athletic restructuring, technological advancements, and significant emphasis on discipleship improvement.
 While diligently evaluating every facet of the school, enrollment remained healthy and accreditation was successfully renewed in 2011.

 With many of the difficult decisions and changes complete, HCA entered a growth phase in many different areas.
-A significant factor in enrollment growth was the negotiated agreement moving the church’s operation of the Child Development Center under the HCA Corporation, now known as Early Education (EE).
+A significant factor in enrollment growth was the negotiated agreement moving the church’s operation of the Child Development Center under the HCA Corporation, now known as HCA Preschool.
 HCA now operates as the only school in Tarrant County with licensed and accredited Infant through 12th Grade programs.
-The EE enrollment has grown over 90% in the years following the transition.
+The Preschool enrollment has grown over 90% in the years following the transition.